Miss Leslie's Dolls

-Miss Leslie's Dolls is a 1972 American horror film directed by Joseph J. Prieto and starring Salvador Ugarte and Terri Juston.
+Miss Leslie's Dolls is a 1972 American horror film directed by Joseph G. Prieto and starring Salvador Ugarte and Terri Juston.
 Its plot follows four people who seek refuge in the home of an insane transsexual who collects the corpses of women.
 The film was released in late 1972 and was subsequently thought to be a lost film, having never received a home media release.
 In 2018, it was restored and released on Blu-ray and DVD in the United Kingdom by Network Distributing.

 Plot

 Leslie Lamont is a deranged transsexual woman who lives in isolation in a rural farmhouse.
-Leslie spends her time studying the occult, grave robbing, and collecting the corpses of biological women, whose bodies she aspires to possess.
+Leslie spends her time studying the occult, grave robbing, and collecting the corpses of women, whose bodies she aspires to possess.
 Late one night, young professor Alma Frost, along with three of her students, Lily, Martha, and Roy Sanders, are forced to stop their drive back to Boston due to a torrential downpour.
 They seek shelter in Leslie's house, and she agrees to let them stay.
 Leslie is visibly disturbed by Martha, whom she says resembles a woman who worked in her mother's doll factory, also named Martha, who died two decades prior in a fire; the fire also claimed the life of Leslie's mother.

 In a room in the basement, Roy finds a small stage with what appears to be multiple lifelike female mannequins posed around a goblet of fire.
 Disturbed, Roy brings Lily and Martha to see the room.
 Leslie enters the room with Alma, and explains that the room is a place of worship for her own self-constructed religion.
 Leslie prepares a meal for her guests, consisting of sandwiches, coffee, and wine, the latter two she has drugged.
 As the four eat, Leslie listens in on their discussion, in which Roy chastises Alma for being uptight.